 1. Use the suggested lentil ratio to make the Bhalla.

 2. Whisk the batter well before making the vada.
-Whisking incorporate air into the batter, which makes the bhalla’s turn out light and airy.
+Whisking incorporates air into the batter, which makes the Bhalla’s turn out light and airy.

-3. The oil to fry the vada should be hot.
+3. The oil in which the vada is fried should be hot.
 Do not fry bhallas in cold oil, as they will fall flat.
-Fry vada on medium heat, so their center is well cooked.
+Fry the vada on medium heat so that the center is well cooked.

-4. Do not overcrowd when frying the vadas, as they expand a bit when frying.
+4. Do not overcrowd the vadas when frying, as they expand a bit when frying.

 How to store Dahi Vada?

-If you are not going to use up all the vada’s, then you can store them in a ziploc bag or air tight container in the refrigerator or freezer.
-After taking of the Vada’s from the oil, cool the Vada’s to room temperature before storing.
-Do not soak the vada’s that you want to store in water.
+If you are not going to use up all the vadas, you can store them in a ziploc bag or airtight container in the refrigerator or freezer.
+After removing the vadas from the oil, cool them to room temperature before storing them.
+Do not soak the vadas that you want to store in water.

 Dahi Bhallas stays good in the refrigerator for 3-4 days.
-To use freezed vada, thaw them in the refrigerator. (see next section for how to use)
+To use frozen vada, thaw them in the fridge. (see next section for how to use)

-Pro-tip: I always make more quantity and store these vada’s to enjoy all week.
-My daughter loves them, so why not have this healthy snack available!
+Pro-tip: I always make more and store these vadas to enjoy all week.
+My daughter loves them, so why not have this healthy snack available?

-How to use stored Dahi Vada? or How to make hard Dahi Vada soft?
+How to use stored Dahi Vada?
+How to make hard Dahi Vada soft?

-In a large saucepan, boil ample amount of water and turn off the flame.
-Add the stored (or thawed vada) to the hot water and let them rest for a minimum of 15-20 minutes.
+In a large saucepan, boil an ample amount of water and turn off the flame.
+Add the stored (or thawed) vada to the hot water and let it rest for a minimum of 15-20 minutes.

-If you have time, then they are water cool down.
-Take out each vada and gently press it in between your palms.
-Now it is ready to add to yogurt.
+If you have time, let them cool down in water.
+Take out each vada and gently press it between your palms.
+Now, it is ready to add to yogurt.

 If you are in a hurry, then after 15-20 minutes, add cold water to the bowl.
-Once the Vada’s are cool enough to pick, then pick each one and press gently.
+Once the Vada’s are cool enough, pick each one and press gently.
 Continue with adding to yogurt.

-So you have all the best tips and tricks to make the softest Dahi Vada’s now.
-I hope you make them soon, and share with family and friends!
+Now you have all the best tips and tricks to make the softest Dahi Vada.
+I hope you make them soon and share them with family and friends!

 4.91 from 20 votes